COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/Wisconsin/README.md

 ## Setup
 Create a folder for WI.
 Inside that folder, create four more folders:
-"Original", "NCES", "Temp", and "Output"

-### Files to Download
+1. "Original"
-- From the drive, download the Original Data - Version 1.1 Folder.
-Put these in the "Original" folder.
+  - From the drive, download the files in the "Original Data Files" folder.
+Save these in the "Original" folder.
+2. "NCES"
-- Also from the drive, download the NCES school and district files for 2016-2022 from the Data Cleaning Materials - NCES District and School Demographics folder.
+  - From the drive, download the NCES school and district files for 2016-2022 from the Data Cleaning Materials - NCES District and School Demographics folder.
 Put these in the "NCES" folder.
+All district and school files should be together in this folder (no subfolders).
+3. "Temp"
+  - This will start empty.
+4. "Output"
+  - This will start empty.

 ### Directories
 Set directories at the top of the do file:
 ```